fxlin/p3-tee/docs/quickstart-req.md

 sudo apt install python3-pycryptodome python-is-python3 python2
 ```

-## Check python versions
+## Check Python versions

 On shell, do

 ```
-# It's okay this defaults to Python3.x
+# should be Python3.x.
+If not, install python-is-python3 (see above)
 python --version
 ```